 Spring is the season that reminds us that the dead will rise again and will do so with great beauty and delight.
 Plants and trees coming to life again is amazing.
 They look dead in the winter but then they joyfully spring up in the spring season.
-Every winter I wonder how that can possibly happen when all of the once beautiful plants and trees look so dead.
 After a spring or summer rain I sense that the plants are excited.
 They are so perky and full and beautiful.
 Then there's the lilies that send up their blades early spring then die down again.
 Just when you think they're dead and gone, and you've raked the dead blades away, these beautiful pink lilies with long stems appear overnight in their place.
 Some people call them Surprise Lilies but I prefer the name Mom taught me and most likely her mom taught her: Resurrection Lilies.
 We are like the Resurrection Lilies.
 Our bodies die and are buried but we're not truly dead because our spirit lives and we are given a new body much more beautiful than the one before.

 I remember when I was about 4, this little blind girl named Molly chased me with her tricycle and no matter where I went, she was right at my heels.
 I was terrified!!
 I underestimated her abilities.
 She may have had a disability but I really admired her for not letting her blindness stop her from doing what she wanted.
 But I did wish she would stop that tricycle.